User Guide: Managing Consent for Email Open Tracking in Selligent

 Solution provided in Selligent to manage consent for email open tracking

-This feature is available on request.
+Note: This feature is available on request, through a Support ticket.

 Tracking behavior when the feature is activated